Mumbai Suburban Railway

-The Mumbai Suburban Railway (Marathi: मुंबई उपनगरीय रेल्वे) (colloquially called local trains or simply locals) consists of exclusive inner suburban railway lines augmented by commuter rail on main lines serving outlying suburbs to serve the Mumbai Metropolitan Region.
+The Mumbai Suburban Railway (colloquially called local trains or simply locals) consists of exclusive inner suburban railway lines, augmented by commuter rail on main lines serving outlying suburbs to serve the Mumbai Metropolitan Region in India.
 Spread over 450 km, the suburban railway operates 2,342 train services and carries more than 7.5 million commuters daily.

 The daily commuters constitute around 40% of the daily commuters of Indian Railways.
-By annual ridership (2.64 billion), the Mumbai Suburban Railway is one of the busiest commuter rail systems in the world and arguably the worst rated by riders anywhere in the world.
-It has killed estimated 50,000+ passengers in the last two decades without any significant upgrade in safety rules, infrastructure or future lookout.
-Trains run from 04:00 until 01:00, and some trains also run up to 02:30 or 03:00.
-It is the first suburban rail network in India.
+By annual ridership (2.64 billion), the Mumbai Suburban Railway is one of the busiest commuter rail systems in the world.